• Skip to primary navigation

 • Kosher salt - Add a little extra salt to accentuate the other flavors

-• Low sodium - Use low sodium chicken stock for a healthier chicken stock alternative.
+• Low sodium - Use low sodium chicken stock for a lower sodium chicken stock alternative.

 • Spicy - Add freshly ground black pepper for a little spice